Selich/JunctionX-Budapest---Solution/README.md

         npm install
         npm start

+4. Run the Barcode Scanner mobile app:

+        cd native
+		npm i
+		expo start

-4. Enjoy!
+5. Enjoy!

 #### Languaged used:
    All written in Javascript.
-React on the front-end and Nodejs in the back-end.
+React on the front-end, Nodejs in the back-end and React-Native for native development.

 #### Technologies used:
   Microsoft Azure and Cosmos DB for hosting the server and NoSQL database (MongoDB).